ma08/ma08.github.com/_posts/2015-03-25-Never-go-full-localhost.md

 change the interface from the webapp to Microsoft's store app.
 Being the backend guy, I was ecstatic as it meant we would be using the same server code and I would have to write less than 50 lines of code to implement the new features.

+The rest of the post outlines our struggles to get the server runnning.

 As `mongoDB` wasn't available in the subscription `Microsoft` provided, we chose